mido/mido/README.rst

 Status
 -------

-Mido is nearly ready for its first official release.
-All of the basic functionality is in place.
-There will be some tweaking of the API to make it little bit clearer.
-Other than that, what remains is to polish up the documentation and nitpick the code a bit.
+This is the first stable release.
+All basic functionality is in place.

-I am aiming for a release sometime in July 2013.
+(Messages, ports and parser.)

 Requirements